JohanBinst/aws-certification/saa/15-Hybrid_environments_and_migration.md

 Storage gateway is a product which integrates local infrastructure and AWS storage such as S3, EBS Snapshots and Glacier.

 ### Storage Gateway - Volume Stored Mode
-EXAM - ALL stored locally, which means low latency access
+EXAM - ALL stored locally on on-premise volume, which means low latency access
-- Data copied into S3 with EBS Snapshots
-EXAM - Use: Full disk backups of servers
+- Data copied into S3 in the form of EBS Snapshots EXAM - Use: Full disk backups of volume
-EXAM - Use: Assists with disaster recovery; created EBS volumes in AWS EXAM - VSM does NOT improve or extend data center capacity
+EXAM - Use: Assists with disaster recovery through created EBS volumes from snapshots in AWS EXAM - VSM does NOT improve or extend data center capacity because volumes are stored fully on-premise.
 - Something something iSCSI

 ### Storage Gateway - Volume Cached Mode
 Instead of having a local storage volume on prem, you have a local cache.
 Actual data stored in S3, and does EBS Snapshot backups
-EXAM - Use Case: To extend your data center (since data is stored in S3 and only cached locally)
+EXAM - Use Case: To extend your data center (since data is stored in S3 and frequent accessed data is cached locally)

 ## Storage Gateway - Tape (VTL) - Virtual Tape Library
 Storage gateway in VTL mode allows the product to replace a tape based backup solution with one which uses S3 and Glacier rather than physical tape media